Biden meets Afghan leaders as U.S. troops leave, fighting rages

 He made the decision even though a 2020 U.S.-Taliban deal forged under former President Donald Trump set May 1 as the U.S. pullout deadline.

-(Reporting by Jonathan Landay and Steve Holland; Additional reporting by Patricia Zengerle, Phil Stewart, Idrees Ali and Mark Hosenball; Editing by Mary Milliken and Daniel Wallis)
+(Reporting by Jonathan Landay and Steve Holland; Additional reporting by Patricia Zengerle, Phil Stewart, Idrees Ali and Mark Hosenball; Editing by Mary Milliken, Daniel Wallis and Jonathan Oatis)

 ((Jonathan.Landay@thomsonreuters.com; +1 202-354-5885;))